sinclairzx81/reactor/readme.md

 Console.WriteLine(buffer); // prints " world"
 ```

-Additional, buffers can be 'unshifted', the following would put 'hello' back in
+In addition, buffers can be 'unshifted', the following would put 'hello' back in
 buffer.

 ```csharp